justdevelopers/cpm-pugixml/README.md

   GIT_REPOSITORY "https://github.com/designerror/cpm-pugixml")
 ```

-Add this to your C++ code to use Catch:
+Add this to your C++ code to use Pugixml:
 ```c++
 #include <pugixml.hpp>
 ```